MHS-CSCE/sdp-chess4all/README.md

 Known Bugs

-The endgame files are currently incomplete, and many of them may not currently be available for use (there is a message saying "Coming Soon")
+The endgame files are currently incomplete, and many of them may not currently be available for use (there is a message saying "Coming Soon").

-Some of the engame pages, for example the ones that haven't been finished do not have our finalized css, thus there will be no styling done to those pages
+Some of the engame pages, for example the ones that haven't been finished, do not have our finalized css, and the styling is currently not implemented on those pages.

 Support